 Tracking these in a semi-formal way is introducing the real risk of correspondence and follow up falling through the cracks.
 This is especially true for those who are focused on the substantial growth of their brokerage and are tracking a larger number of deals.
 At the end of the day, it’s all about measuring numbers and ratios in sales.

-Here is how AscendixRE can you manage your deals:
+Here is how AscendixRE can help you manage your deals:

 Know how many leads you need so as to have the appropriate number convert to prospects.
 Those prospects have a historical conversion rate that needs to be factored in so you manage the appropriate number of deals to meet and, hopefully, exceed your production goals for the year.